RyannKim327/19N0R3/README.md

-# 19N0R3 POetry Server Side
+# 19N0R3 Poetry Server Side

 > This repository is created as part of my study about nodejs.
 I use the fetch method in vanilla js, so that I can connect it thru the server side.
 I use the API method to share the data from the server to the client side.
 ----